Link Search Menu Expand Document

 Query Triggers

-Query Triggers are an extension of stored queries to notify external services of relevant changes to the Stardog dataset.
+Query Triggers are an extension of stored queries that automatically notify external services when relevant data changes in your Stardog dataset.

 Beta Feature details of this feature might change in future releases.